wowiamhere/CodeSamples/ReadMe.md

 		- renders :show template
 -	UsersController#post (posts new user)
 	- checks
-		- @user is true and instance of User
+		- user is true and instance of User
 		- flash
 		- redirection
 - UsersController#update
 	- checks
 		- update with correct information
-			- @user set and instance of User
+			- user set and instance of User
-			- redirection to @user account
+			- redirection to user account
 			- controller (subject)
 		- update with incomplete parameters passed information
 			- response status (200)